Azure/AKS/istio/aks-istio-addon-performance.md

-# **AKS Istio Add-On Performance Guide**
+# **AKS Istio Add-On Performance**

 The Istio-based service mesh add-on is logically split into the control plane (Istiod), which manages and configures the Envoy proxies, and the data plane, which is the set of Envoy proxies deployed as sidecars.
-This guide provides an analysis of the add-on’s control and data plane across the most used network plugins in Azure Kubernetes Service (AKS): Azure CNI, Cilium, Kubenet, and Azure CNI Overlay.
+This document provides an analysis of the add-on’s control and data plane across the most used network plugins in Azure Kubernetes Service (AKS): Azure CNI, Cilium, Kubenet, and Azure CNI Overlay.

 ## Control Plane Performance
 Istiod’s CPU and memory requirements correlate with the rate of deployment and configuration changes as well as the number of proxies connected[<sup>\[1\]</sup>](#1.-control-plane-performance).
 Therefore, to determine Istiod’s performance in `v1.17`, a single Istiod instance with the default settings: `2 vCPU` and `2 GB` memory is used with horizontal pod autoscaling disabled.
 The two scenarios tested were: